grew-nlp/grew_match_quick/README.md

  - with a JSON configuration file describing one corpus
  - with a JSON configuration file describing a list of corpora

-Once everything is started, the script enter a loop with a prompt for the user.
+Once everything is started, the script enters a loop with a prompt for the user.
 The following commands are available:
  - 's' to stop the script
  - 'r' to recompile the corpora (this will update the data if some corpus is modified)